wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 We have to use the promise syntax because we are not in an async function where we are calling `Promise.all()`.

 If you refresh the page and try that, you will see that the questions are asked out of order.
-What s happening is there are actualy three popups on the page at the same time.
+What s happening is there are actually three popups on the page at the same time.

 ![](@attachment/Clipboard_2020-05-19-23-51-57.png) 35:04